 Bred from the Golden retriever and Maltese, the Golden Retriever Maltese mix currently has no other accepted monikers (although sometimes referred to informally as the Golden Maltese.)
 As a new designer dog, there is little information about why breeders first matched these two breeds.

 The Golden retriever originates in the Scottish highlands, where it was bred as a gamekeeper’s dog and a gundog to the higher-class gentleman.
-A genuine companion dog, the Golden Retriever is a breed that works hard and plays hard, and it always has an overabundance of affection for its owner.
+A genuine companion dog, the Golden Retriever is a breed that works hard, plays hard, and always has an overabundance of affection for its owner.

-The Maltese originate in Malta, where it was bred as a companion dog for royalty and later became a dog of the aristocracy.
-To date, the Maltese has been a popular small companion breed known for forming strong bonds with its owner and even acting as a family watchdog.
+The Maltese originated in Malta, where it was bred as a companion dog for royalty and later became a dog of the aristocracy.
+The Maltese have been a popular small companion breed known for forming strong bonds with its owner and acting as a family watchdog.